Andybird88/CV/README.md

 I decided to try something completley different and went into tiling and through that ended up getting a job at a small but fastly growing online tiling supplies business.
 I admired the way they worked and the drive to become the most efficent small business relying less on large numbers of staff but more on technology and systems.
 This is where I was able to get further insight into programing and after chatting with the in-house programmer he was able to show me that what I had done in the spreadsheet app wasn't actually that far from what he was doing on a day to day basis.

 It was this revelation that set the spark for my prgramming career and opening up a whole new world of possibilites.
 I started doing online courses and that lead me to consider doing a bootcamp.
-After doing some research I had my heart set on doing makers a highly selective but industry leading bootcamp.
+After doing some research I had my heart set on doing makers.
 I was so excited when I got accpeted onto the course and this was the first step for me in realising anything is possible if you put your mind to it.

 ## Projects